Magicflex PL 75/3.5

 • Xenotar 75/3.5 (Schneider, Rolleiflex 3.5F type 3; early samples could still be 5-element).

-Magicflex PL 75/3.5 is that very five-element double Gauss design described in U.S. Patent 2744447 (filed June 14, 1954).
+is based on the original five-element Double Gauss lens design described in U.S. Patent 2744447 (filed June 14, 1954).

 Lens construction from the patent